Sending your goods to Australia

 - import permit(s) issued by the department, and documentation to meet permit requirements.

-For goods valued over A$1000, refer to Department of Immigration and Border Protection's
+For goods valued over A$1000, refer to Australian Border Force - Declarations for imported goods.

 You can seek the services of a licensed customs broker to act on your behalf.
 Low value goods may be declared on your behalf by your freight forwarder or express couriers.